Some basic thing, include the definition of metric entropy is introduced in my early blog.

 $latex E_u=\otimes_{k=1}^rV_k$, $latex V_k$ is the eigenvector space of $latex \lambda_k$.
 The dimension of $V_k$ is $dim V_k$.

-On the other hand, we have a equality of metric entropy:
+On the other hand, we have an equality of metric entropy:

 $latex h_{m}(f)=\frac{1}{n}h_{m}(f^n)=\sup_{\alpha\in partition \ set}\frac{1}{n}h_m(f^n,\alpha)$.